Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

 The computed quasipotential on $\mathcal{M}_{+}$ is shown in Fig. \ref{fig2D15}(b).
 We first ran the OLIM on a radial mesh of size $2001\times7200$ and then repeated the computation on a refined mesh of size $4001\times14400$.
-The radial update factors $K_r$ were $50$ and $100$ respectively, and the angular update factors $K_l$ were $180$ and $360$ respectively.
+The radial update factors $K_r$ were $50$ and $100$ respectively, and the angular update factors $K_a$ were $180$ and $360$ respectively.
 For the coarser mesh, the resulting values of the quasipotential on $\gamma_{+}$ varied from $18.19488$ to $18.19501$ averaging at $18.19495$.
 For the finer mesh, these numbers were, respectively, $18.19536$, $18.19541$, and $18.19536$.
-Hence, we obtain the following estimate for expected escape time from $C_{+}$ at $\rho = 15$:
+These results suggest the following estimate for expected escape time from $C_{+}$ at $\rho = 15$: